Matlemat/Allumez_le_feu/README.md

 # Forest Fire Cellular Automaton

-Welcome to the **Forest Fire Cellular Automaton** repository!
+Welcome to the **Allumez_le_feu** repository!
 This project simulates the spread of fire through a forest using a cellular automaton model, implemented in Java with Processing. 🌲🔥

 ## Overview